cchan083/cchan083/README.md

 High school student that likes to write python

-Interested in ML, backend dev, audio/music
+Interested in mainly Data Science and Music